Menu

 Writer: Daniel Brown

-A 2019 study showed that the average American consumer overspends roughly $143 to $340 weekly and around $7,400 yearly.
-Many individuals may even miss the signs of overspending, which can include maxed out credit cards, difficulty paying bills, or running out of money at the end of the month.
-Although difficult, you can rein in the habit of overspending by implementing a budget, tracking spending, and setting rules.
+A recent study showed that the average American consumer overspends roughly $143 to $340 weekly and around $7,400 yearly.
+Some individuals may not even realize they are overspending, potentially leading to maxed-out credit cards, difficulty paying bills or running out of money at the end of the month.
+Recognizing these signs is the first step to stop spending money recklessly, and you can rein in the habit of overspending by implementing a budget, keeping a strict discipline on tracking spending, and setting rules.

 Signs of Overspending